vanderstack/vanderstack-docker-server/README.md

 1. install virtualbox
 2. Use vanderstack/Alpine-Docker-ISO/ to obtain Alpine docker server ISO
 4. locate VBoxManage.exe
-5. configure variables at the top of powershell script create-docker-vm.ps1
+5. configure and run create-docker-vm.ps1
-6. run powershell script create-docker-vm.ps1
+6. configure and run create-share-user.ps1 as admin
+7. configure and run share-folder.ps1 as admin
-7. launch VM
+8. launch VM